 Other traditions have continued at Calhoun.
-The parent-led Spring Fair, renamed the Spring Carnival, celebrates its 34th year in May, 1997, with a turn-of-the-century theme to celebrate the school's centennial.
-Upper School students continue to enjoy their annual ski trip and Café Calhoun, and the entire student body looks forward to the annual Harvest Festival and Field Day (still going strong since the '60s).
+The parent-led Spring Fair, renamed the Spring Carnival, celebrated its 34th year in May, 1997, with a turn-of-the-century theme to celebrate the school's centennial.
+Upper School students continue to enjoy their annual ski trip, and the entire student body looks forward to the annual Harvest Festival and Field Day (still going strong since the '60s).
 Student newspapers and literary magazines continue to be popular extracurricular activities, and are the spawning ground for many of our published and yet-to-be-published student authors.

-Community service is as important as ever.
-Most of the Upper School students go well beyond the requirement of 60 hours of service and continue to volunteer in their communities after graduation.
-Volunteer projects and fund-raisers are commonplace for the younger students, and Middle School students get a taste of community service through special days set aside to work with neighborhood organizations.
-Can, coat and toy drives are sponsored annually by the school.
+Community service continued to be as important as ever.
+Most of the Upper School students went well beyond the requirement of 60 hours of service and continued to volunteer in their communities after graduation.
+Volunteer projects and fundraisers were commonplace for the younger students, and Middle School students got a taste of community service through special days set aside to work with neighborhood organizations.
+Can, coat and toy drives were sponsored annually by the school.

-In the past few years, Calhoun's forensics team has consistently won high honors both at regional and national levels—unusual for a school of its size.
-The Lower School has become a model for other progressive educational programs, internationally as well as locally.
-Students are designing Calhoun's own website and are using desk-top publishing for research and student publications.
-And in the 1995–96 school year, the renewed emphasis on sports paid off with two winning Varsity teams, in boys soccer and girls volleyball.
+Calhoun's forensics team consistently won high honors both at regional and national levels—unusual for a school of its size.
+The Lower School became a model for other progressive educational programs, internationally as well as locally.
+And in the 1995–96 school year, the renewed emphasis on sports paid off with two winning Varsity teams, in boys' soccer and girls' volleyball.

 1993 — Mariana S. Leighton appointed Head of School.